gold-silver-copper/english/README.md

     assert_eq!(English::count_with_number(jeans, 3), "3 pairs of jeans");

     // --- Adjectives ---
-    // Regular adjectives
-    assert_eq!(English::adj("fast", &Degree::Comparative), "faster");

-    // Irregular adjectives
-    // Add a number 2-9 to the end of the word to try different forms. assert_eq!(English::adj("bad", &Degree::Comparative), "more bad");
+    // Add a number 2-9 to the end of the word to try different forms.
+(Bad has the most forms at 3) assert_eq!(English::adj("bad", &Degree::Comparative), "more bad");
     assert_eq!(English::adj("bad", &Degree::Superlative), "most bad");
     assert_eq!(English::adj("bad2", &Degree::Comparative), "badder");